-A city might use the funds to finance things like building a new bridge or highway.
-Muni bonds typically range from one to 10 years, depending on if they’re short- or long-term.
+A city might use the funds to finance things such as a new bridge or highway.
+The maturity of a muni bonds typically ranges from one to 10 years.

 Interest payments from muni bonds aren’t subject to federal taxes.
 And If the bonds are issued by the state or city in which the investor resides, they’re also free of state and local taxes.

 There are a couple of different types of muni bonds, including:

 - General obligation (GO).
 These are issued by the government and allow the government entity to tax residents in order to pay back the bondholder.
 Some GOs are from general funds or backed by dedicated taxes, but they aren’t backed by revenues from a specific project.